 Art Instructor for Adults

 Encaustic Painting is a hot beeswax medium.
 I teach unconventional and experimental techniques, including how to make your own Encaustic medium and paints with dry pigments and natural spices.
 I use affordable equipment including hand torches and upcycled substrates and materials.

 Guerilla Upcycled Sewing is a radical way of sewing without patterns with upcycled fabrics.
 I currently teach at the Truckee Roundhouse Maker Space.
 I believe sewing should be fun instead intimidating or complicated, so I specialize in beginners.
 I teach how sewing through fun projects.

 Freelance Writing: My blog was originally called Raising the Biscuit… dealing the balance of being a good mom and remaining true to myself.
 I now realize, it’s more about reclaiming my own childhood and enjoying it along with my son.
 It’s about having a good quality of life… everyday.

 As a journalist, I’ve written for Benicia.Patch.com and eHow.com.
 I’m currently working on a book of non-fiction satirical essays… called Theories About Back Fat.
 I am a Irony Enthusiast.

-Painting, Photograpy & Artisting: I paint abstracts in encaustic, a hot bees wax medium.
+Painting & Photograpy: I paint abstracts in encaustic, a hot bees wax medium.
 I dabble in photography with cell phone.
 My eye seems to notice dramatic contrasts of light and color.

 I love gardening so I make table-top succulent gardens out of Upcylced dishware.
-When Dex was a baby, I did Mehndi Body Art (henna painting) at wedding and private parties.
-I’d like to find time to practice again.
+I have practiced and taught Mehndi Body Art (henna painting) since 1997.
+I enjoy sharing it with friends.